 Conflicting interests- Business ethics can be examined from various perspectives, including the perspective of the employee, the commercial enterprise, and society as a whole.
-The idea of Corporate Social Responsibility (CSR) is a form of corporate self-regulation integrated into a business model.
-CSR policy functions as a built-in, self-regulating mechanism whereby a business monitors and ensures its active compliance with the spirit of the law, ethical standards, and international norms.
 Very often, situations arise in which there is conflict between one or more of the parties, such that serving the interest of one party is a detriment to the other(s).
 For example, a particular outcome might be good for the employee, whereas, it would be bad for the company, society, or vice versa.
 Some ethicists see the principal role of ethics as the harmonization and reconciliation of conflicting interests.

 Ethical issues and approaches- Philosophers and others disagree about the purpose of a business in society.
 For example, some suggest that the principal purpose of a business is to maximize returns to its owners, or in the case of a publicly-traded concern, its shareholders.
 Thus, under this view, only those activities that increase profitability and shareholder value should be encouraged.
 Some believe that the only companies that are likely to survive in a competitive marketplace are those that place profit maximization above everything else.
 However, some point out that self interest would still require a business to obey the law and adhere to basic moral rules, because the consequences of failing to do so could be very costly in fines, loss of licensure, or company reputation.
-The late economist Milton Friedman was a leading proponent of this view.
+The economist Milton Friedman is a leading proponent of this view.